 (4) Where a person is authorised under subsection (1) or subsection (3) to perform a function of the Council as a delegate, the performance of that function by the delegate is deemed to be performance of the function by the Council.

-[Section 11 amended by No. 28 of 2006 s.
+[Section 11 amended: No. 28 of 2006 s.
 270.]

 12. Relationship of Council to Minister